 HSD screens for EL students by administering the first three questions of the Language Use Survey (LUS) created by the Missouri Department of Elementary and Secondary Education (DESE) to all enrolling students during Online Registration.
 Any student who indicates a language other than English as their first language, the language used at home and with others, or the language heard and understood at home is flagged and sent daily to the Coordinator for follow-up (Appendix D).
-These questions are incorporated into paper versions of district enrollment forms provided to all students and are also included in the Online Registration portal as a required field.
+These questions are incorporated into the Online Registration portal as a required field.
 This acts as a safeguard to ensure each and every student enrolling in the district has completed the survey.